Parental Alienation in New York

 - Your child has begun using grown up words or phrasing to explain why they don’t want to visit or why you are to blame (in this case, they are fed these words by the other parent or are continually told reasons why you are to blame)

-HOW A NEW YORK DIVORCE ATTORNEY CAN HELP
+HOW A NEW YORK FAMILY LAW ATTORNEY CAN HELP

 Parental Alienation is often committed in underhanded and secret ways.
 By working with a lawyer, not only can you get more information about this condition, but you can get an understanding of your options in order to make this stop.
 Your lawyer can help you understand the signs to look for as a preventative measure and can help you take legal action against the other parent if this is already occurring.